should be accurately visualized by a linear progress bar. Sounds simple right?

 .execute("your-bucket-name.s3.amazonaws.com");

-public class PutOrderFilesTask extends AsyncTask<String, Long, Integer> {
+public class PutOrderFilesTask extends AsyncTask<String, Long, Integer> {and we should override the method doInBackground:

 protected Integer doInBackground(String... unused) {